 Titles in Quotation Marks

-Quotation marks are used to identify the titles of short such as poems, essays, articles, chapters, songs, stories, web pages, TV and radio episodes–anything that is part of something larger like a book, CD, program, or website.
+Quotation marks are used to identify the titles of short such as poems, essays, articles, chapters, songs, stories, web pages, TV and radio episodes–anything short enough that is part of something larger like a book, CD, program, or website.
 For example:

 “Looking for America” by Lana Del Rey (song)

 “Shooting an Elephant” by George Orwell (essay)